 The “Tribe” nickname, by itself, was found to be neither hostile nor abusive, but rather communicates ennobling sentiments of commitment, shared idealism, community and common cause.
 The College stated it would phase out the use of the two feathers by the fall of 2007.“

 Colonel Ebirt: 2001 – 2006

-To this day, you’ll still see Colonel Ebirt references throughout social media and at various Tribe sports events.
+To this day, you’ll still see Colonel Ebirt references on social media and at various Tribe sporting events on campus.
 Long live Colonel Ebirt!